Creolization in English Caribbean Music

 One example that stood out to me was the Rake 'n' Scrape done in The Bahamas.
 This particular genre blends African and European sounds to create its own.
 Instruments such as the accordion, goombay drum and handsaw are all included in rake 'n' scrape.

-This picture demonstrates a Rake 'n' Scrape group using a variety of instruments. to create one rhythm
+This picture demonstrates a Rake 'n' Scrape group using a variety of instruments. to create one rhythm.

-The below video demonstrates or further explains the origin of rake and scrape and give a more in detail explanation of my description.
+below video demonstrates or further explains the origin of rake and scrape and

 Another example of Creolization in English Music is Reggae.
 According to the book, style such as the skank rhythm, slow tempo and use of electric bass is used to harmonize Reggae.
 Reggae is seen in many Jamaican artists.